 When Domino gave a fresh makeover to the studio apartment owned by Rashida Jones, readers got a stunning look at what you can do with just 400 square feet.
 For example, curtains conceal extensive shelving, giving storage a whole new face.
 A well-placed bed with the longer side against the wall adds seating by mimicking a day-bed.
 Convenient clusters of small tables provide space for essentials without taking up too much room.

-Zooey Deschanel’s studio proves that you can still be bold, no matter how big the space.
+Zooey Deschanel’s studio proves that you can still be bold, no matter how big space.
 Swathed in rich navy blues, her studio provides a compact but highly functional space for her music.
 Popular stores like IKEA have built an entire industry on incorporating attractive design elements in limited spaces.
 Cozy studios are the perfect match for this type of decor.

 Embracing the Popular Minimalist Culture